Cortlandd/ios_on_rails/README.md

   render json: @tasks
 end
 ```
-By know you probably know what this does.
-You should also fix the create task so the current user gets associated to the class.
+You should also fix the `create` method so the current user gets associated to the class.
 This is done by changing your `tasks#create`:

 ```ruby
 def create